Robotic Processing Automation

 Manual data entry or document capturing is the timeworn method of gathering information from various sources and entering it into a computer or manual files by hand.
 Even in the digital era, surrounded by technology, we can argue that manual data entry has its upsides.

-The most obvious being how setting up a manual data collection process is easy and allows businesses to keep their data entry costs at a minimum.
+The most obvious is how setting up a manual data collection process is easy and allows businesses to keep their data entry costs at a minimum.

 Certain company documents are highly classified or sensitive, and it is preferred that these be handled under human supervision.